V4Fire/Client/src/form/b-input/README.md

 Mind, the hint value does not affect a component value.

 ```
+/// You will see "value in catalog" in the input
+/// But input.value will be just "value" as provided
+< b-input &
+  :value = 'value' |
+  :textHint = 'in catalog'
+.

+/// You will see the empty input in that case or an input placeholder, if it provided
+/// When you will input text you will see "<your input> in catalog"
+< b-input &
-< b-input :textHint = 'in catalog'
+  :textHint = 'in catalog'
+  [:placeholer = 'search']
+.
 ```

 ### Validation